Skip to content

 More glutamate helps restore normal function of your brain and can repair or grow new neural connections.
 This gives your brain a chance to heal properly from past trauma.

 One of the biggest benefits of ketamine infusions is how fast they can work on your PTSD symptoms.
 Many people have a noticeable reduction in their symptoms within 24 hours of their treatment.
-As you continue through the course of your therapy, you should notice a significant difference in the frequency and severity of your PTS symptoms.
+As you continue through the course of your therapy, you should notice a significant difference in the frequency and severity of your PTSD symptoms.